murabcd/vibecoder/README.md

 This app utilizes the [OpenAI API](https://openai.com/) for its AI capabilities.
 It is configured to use the following OpenAI models:

-- Realtime Model (`gpt-4o-mini-realtime-preview`): Higher quality conversational model with higher latency
+- Realtime Model (`gpt-realtime`): Higher quality conversational model with higher latency
-- Realtime Mini Model (`gpt-4o-realtime-preview`): Optimized for low-latency conversational responses
-- Chat Model (`gpt-4.1`): General purpose GPT-4.1 model
+- Code Model (`gpt-4.1`): General purpose GPT-4.1 model
-- Chat Mini Model (`gpt-4.1-mini`): Smaller variant of GPT-4.1
 - Transcribe Model (`gpt-4o-transcribe`): Optimized for speech-to-text transcription
-- Transcribe Mini Model (`gpt-4o-mini-transcribe`): Optimized for low-latency speech-to-text transcription

 The app leverages these models through the [OpenAI Agent SDK](https://openai.github.io/openai-agents-js/guides/voice-agents/) to create a sophisticated voice-driven code generation experience with real-time audio processing and intelligent agent handoffs.